AntraJava/MyIOT/_Databases/db.md

     }
 )`
 * You should see "Successfully added user: {"user" : "iot_user","roles" : [{"role" : "readWrite","db" : "iot"}]}"
-* Now we can use Spring or Robo3T to connect using iot_user/aabbccdd to iot db.
+* Now we can use Spring or Robo3T to connect using
+  - Url:`localhost:27017`
+  - Db: iot
+  - `iot_user/aabbccdd`

 # MySQL
 * Open Terminal